lucygabriela/getting_and_cleaning_data/CodeBook.md

 #### activity
 	type of activity: laying, sitting, standing, walking, walking_downstairs or walking_upstairs.
 #### tbodyaccMeanX
-	Average of body acceleration signals average in time, using X raw signal.
+	Average of body triaxial acceleration signals average in time, in the X direction.
 #### tbodyaccMeanY
-	Average of body acceleration signals average in time, using Y raw signal.
+	Average of body triaxial acceleration signals average in time, in the Y direction.
 #### tbodyaccMeanZ
-	Average of body acceleration signals average in time, using Z raw signal.
+	Average of body triaxial acceleration signals average in time, in the Z direction.
 #### tbodyaccStdX
-	Average of body acceleration signals standard deviation in time, using X raw signal.
+	Average of body triaxial acceleration signals standard deviation in time, in the X direction.
 #### tbodyaccStdY
-	Average of body acceleration signals standard deviation in time, using Y raw signal.
+	Average of body triaxial acceleration signals standard deviation in time, in the Y direction.
 #### tbodyaccStdZ
-	Average of body acceleration signals standard deviation in time, using Z raw signal.
+	Average of body triaxial acceleration signals standard deviation in time, in the Z direction.
 #### tgravityaccMeanX
-	Average of body gravity signals average in time, using X raw signal.
+	Average of gravity triaxial acceleration signals average in time, in the X direction.
 #### tgravityaccMeanY
-	Average of body gravity signals average in time, using Y raw signal.
+	Average of gravity triaxial acceleration signals average in time, in the Y direction.
 #### tgravityaccMeanZ
-	Average of body gravity signals average in time, using Z raw signal.
+	Average of gravity triaxial acceleration signals average in time, in the Z direction.
 #### tgravityaccStdX
-	Average of body gravity signals standard deviation in time, using X raw signal.
+	Average of gravity triaxial acceleration signals standard deviation in time, in the X direction.
 #### tgravityaccStdY
-	Average of body gravity signals standard deviation in time, using Y raw signal.
+	Average of gravity triaxial acceleration signals standard deviation in time, in the Y direction.
 #### tgravityaccStdZ
-	Average of body gravity signals standard deviation in time, using Z raw signal.
+	Average of gravity triaxial acceleration signals standard deviation in time, in the Z direction.
 #### tbodyaccjerkMeanX
-	Average of body linear acceleation average in time to obtain Jerk signals, using X raw signal.
+	Average of body linear triaxial acceleation signals average in time to obtain Jerk signals, in the X direction.
 #### tbodyaccjerkMeanY
-	Average of body linear acceleation average in time to obtain Jerk signals, using Y raw signal.
+	Average of body linear triaxial acceleration signals average in time to obtain Jerk signals, in the Y direction.
 #### tbodyaccjerkMeanZ
-	Average of body linear acceleation average in time to obtain Jerk signals, using Z raw signal.
+	Average of body linear triaxial acceleration signals average in time to obtain Jerk signals, in the Z direction.
 #### tbodyaccjerkStdX
-	Average of body linear acceleation standard deviation in time to obtain Jerk signals, using X raw signal.
+	Average of body linear triaxial acceleration signals standard deviation in time to obtain Jerk signals, in the X direction.
 #### tbodyaccjerkStdY
-	Average of body linear acceleation standard deviation in time to obtain Jerk signals, using Y raw signal.
+	Average of body linear triaxial acceleration signals standard deviation in time to obtain Jerk signals, in the Y direction.
 #### tbodyaccjerkStdZ
-	Average of body linear acceleation standard deviation in time to obtain Jerk signals, using Z raw signal.
+	Average of body linear triaxial acceleration signals standard deviation in time to obtain Jerk signals, in the Z direction.
 #### tbodygyroMeanX
-	Average of mean body angular velocity  in time to obtain Jerk signals, using X raw signal.
+	Average of body angular velocity average in time, in the X direction.
 #### tbodygyroMeanY
-	Average of mean body angular velocity  in time to obtain Jerk signals, using Y raw signal.
+	Average of body angular velocity average in time, in the Y direction.
 #### tbodygyroMeanZ
-	Average of mean body angular velocity  in time to obtain Jerk signals, using Z raw signal.
+	Average of body angular velocity average in time, in the Z direction.
 #### tbodygyroStdX
+	Average of body angular velocity standard deviation in time, using X raw signal
 #### tbodygyroStdY
+	Average of body angular velocity standard deviation in time, using Y raw signal
 #### tbodygyroStdZ
+	Average of body angular velocity standard deviation in time, using Z raw signal
 #### tbodygyrojerkMeanX
+	Average of body angular velocity average  in time to obtain Jerk signals, in the X direction.
 #### tbodygyrojerkMeanY
+	Average of body angular velocity average  in time to obtain Jerk signals, in the Y direction.
 #### tbodygyrojerkMeanZ
+	Average of body angular velocity average  in time to obtain Jerk signals, in the Z direction.
 #### tbodygyrojerkStdX
+	Average of body angular velocity standard deviation in time to obtain Jerk signals, in the X direction.
 #### tbodygyrojerkStdY
+	Average of body angular velocity standard deviation in time to obtain Jerk signals, in the Y direction.
 #### tbodygyrojerkStdZ
+	Average of body angular velocity standard deviation in time to obtain Jerk signals, in the Z direction.
 #### tbodyaccmagMean
+	Average of body linear acceleration magnitude average in time.
 #### tbodyaccmagStd
+	Average of body linear acceleration magnitude standard deviation in time.
 #### tgravityaccmagMean
+	Average of gravity signals magnitude average in time.
 #### tgravityaccmagStd
+	Average of gravity signals magnitude standard deviation in time.
 #### tbodyaccjerkmagMean
+	Average of body linear acceleration magnitude average in time, in order to obtain Jerk signals.
 #### tbodyaccjerkmagStd
+	Average of body linear acceleration magnitude standard deviation in time, in order to obtain Jerk signals.
 #### tbodygyromagMean
+	Average of body angular velocity magnitude average in time.
 #### tbodygyromagStd
+	Average of body angular velocity magnitude standard deviation in time.
 #### tbodygyrojerkmagMean
+	Average of body angular velocity magnitude average  in time, in order to obtain Jerk signals.
 #### tbodygyrojerkmagStd
+	Average of body angular velocity magnitude standard deviation in time, in order to obtain Jerk signals.
 #### fbodyaccMeanX

 #### fbodyaccMeanY